 Goodwill represents the excess of purchase price in a business combination over the fair value of the net identifiable assets acquired, including intangible assets.
 The Company estimates fair values of intangible assets using the income and cost methods, which are based on management's estimates and assumptions.
 The carrying amount of our goodwill is evaluated for impairment at least annually during the fourth quarter and whenever events or changes in facts or circumstances indicate that impairment may exist.
 In accordance with ASC 350, Intangibles - Goodwill and Other, companies may opt to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 A qualitative assessment includes factors such as financial performance, industry and market metrics, and other factors affecting the reporting unit.
-If this assessment concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying value, we must then compare the fair value of the reporting unit to its carrying value.
-The Company determines fair value of a reporting unit is less than its carrying value, we must then compare the fair value of the reporting unit to its carrying value.
+If this assessment concludes that it is more likely than not that the fair value of a reporting unit exceeds its carrying value, then goodwill is not considered impaired and no further impairment testing is required.
+Conversely, if the qualitative assessment concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying value, we must then compare the fair value of the reporting unit to its carrying value.
 The Company determines fair value of the reporting units using both income and market-based models.
 These models require the use of various assumptions relating to cash flow projections, growth rates, discount rates, and terminal value calculations.
-There were no goodwill impairments identified or recorded for the years ended December 31, 2019, 2018, or 2017.
+There were no goodwill impairments identified or recorded for the years ended December 31, 2020, 2019, or 2018.

-As of December 31, 2019, intangible assets include customer relationships, internally developed technology, non-competition agreements, and trade names.
-These intangible assets are considered to have definite useful lives and are being amortized on a straight-line basis over periods ranging between three and thirteen years.
-The weighted average amortization period for definite lived intangible assets as of December 31, 2019 was 11.0 years.
-Intangible assets are reviewed for impairment whenever events or changes in facts or circumstances indicate that the carrying amount of the assets may not be recoverable.
-There were no intangible asset impairments identified or recorded for the years ended December 31, 2019, 2018, or 2017.
+As of December 31, 2020, intangible assets include customer relationships, internally developed technology, non-competition agreements, and trade names.
+Intangible assets that are considered to have definite useful lives are being amortized on a straight-line basis over periods ranging between three and eighteen years.
+The weighted average amortization period for definite lived intangible assets as of December 31, 2020 was 11.4 years.
+Intangible assets considered to have indefinite useful lives are evaluated for impairment at least annually during the fourth quarter, and all intangible assets are reviewed for impairment whenever events or changes in facts or circumstances indicate that the carrying amount of the assets may not be recoverable.
+There were no intangible asset impairments identified or recorded for the years ended December 31, 2020, 2019, or 2018.